Retro-Devils/Mugen-Pi-4/README.md

 - Go to wine/wine-apps then launch wine desktop .

-- Let Wine update.

-- Install gecko and mono.
+- Let Wine update and install gecko and mono.
 It will prompt you .

 # For your Info